 The Schumacher Institute is a think tank.
-We believe that our planet faces complex social, economic and environmental crises that are hard to solve, however, we are optimistic that solutions can be found.
+We believe that our planet faces complex social, economic and environmental crises that defy simple solutions, however, we are optimistic that we can make positive changes.
 We apply systems thinking to explore and test sustainable options, which acknowledge the complexity of our world.
 We see social justice as integral to sustainability and look for answers that are fair to all, within the limits the Earth can sustain.
 Read our mission statement to find out more.

 I certainly never feel discouraged.
 I can’t myself raise the winds that might blow us or this ship into a better world.
 But I can at least put up the sail so that when the wind comes, I can catch it.